oblik-io/fabric-mcp/docs/contributing.md

 make bootstrap
 ```

-This command uses `uv sync --dev` to install all dependencies into `.venv`, and also configure pre-commit hooks.
+This command uses `uv sync --dev` to install all dependencies into `.venv`, and also configures pre-commit hooks.

 ## Development Workflow